omnetpp/omnetpp/samples/resultfiles/python/ResultAnalysisUsingPython.md

 files produced by the Aloha and Routing sample simulations, both of which are parameter studies.
 We'll start by looking at the Aloha results.

-As the first step, we use `scavetool` to convert Aloha's scalar files to CSV.
+As the first step, we use OMNeT++'s *scavetool* to convert Aloha's scalar files to CSV.
+Run the following commands in the terminal (replace `~/omnetpp` with the location of your OMNeT++ installation):

+    cd ~/omnetpp/samples/resultfiles/aloha
+    scavetool x *.sca -o aloha.csv

 In the scavetool command line, `x` means export, and the export format is inferred from the output file's extension.
 (Note that scavetool supports two different CSV output formats.
 We need *CSV Records*, or CSV-R for short, which is the default for the `.csv` extension.)

-    cd ~/omnetpp/samples/resultfiles/
-    (cd aloha && scavetool x *.sca *.vec -o aloha.csv)

 Let us spend a minute on what the export has created.
 The CSV file has a fixed number of columns named `run`, `type`, `module`, `name`,